brooklynrail/handbook/_pages/about.md

 ---
-layout: guide-page
+layout: default
 title: About
 permalink: /about/
 ---

-The design system for the Brooklyn Rail.
+About the handbook...